Understanding Cholesterol Levels: The Key To Good Health

 There are many factors that contribute to high cholesterol levels in individuals.
 Here we have listed these out for our readers:

 - Obesity and overweight lead to an increase in triglycerides in the body.
 This in turn increases the cholesterol count.

 - Excessive smoking is also known as a risk factor.

 - Drinking alcohol beyond acceptable limits could be another contributing factor for cholesterol increase.

-- People who are physically inactive tend to have increased level of cholesterol in their body.
+- People who are physically inactive tend to have an increased level of cholesterol in their bodies.

 - People who consume foods rich in carbohydrates are also more prone to cholesterol increase.

 When To Consult A Doctor?

 Children should get it checked once or twice before reaching the age of 18 years.
 For adults, it’s once in 5-6 years.
 You need to seek the doctor’s consultation when the test results reveal: